tompassarelli/fennec-ui/README.md

 🔗 **Complete Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons

-🧘 **Zen Mode** - Toggle the entire ui by toggling the sidebar, maximizing screen space and aiding focus when tiled or fullscreen
+🧘 **Zen Mode** - Toggling the sidebar hides the UI, maximizing screen space and aiding focus when tiled or fullscreen
-  - Be advised that hiding the UI obviously suppresses security signals.
-In appreciation of this concern, Fennec will still attempt to surface some security warnings (ex.
-HTTP Not Secure).
-Not a solution against phishing and other attacks, only toggle the UI after the page has been verified as secure and trustworthy.

 ✨ **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience